-Volume and activity-related discounts are a broad term covering incentives for customers to sustain business with the Group and the Company over a longer time and may be related to a current campaign or a sales target measured in volumes or total value.
-Examples include discounts paid as a lump sum, discounts for meeting all or certain sales targets or for exceeding targets, or progressive discounts offered in step with increasing sales to a customer.
+Volume discounts are incentives for customers to sustain continued business with the Group and the Company and may be related to a current campaign or a sales target measured in volumes or total value.
+Examples include discounts paid as a lump sum, discounts for meeting all or certain sales targets or for exceeding targets.